-Teams have to submit a 60 seconds long qualification video.
-If the submitted video is longer than 60 seconds, then only the first 60 seconds will be considered for evaluation.
+Teams have to submit a 60 second long qualification video.
+If the submitted video is longer than 60 second, then only the first 60 second will be considered for evaluation.
 The video should show that the robots of the team are able to perform at least the basic actions necessary for the RoboCup MSL.
-The requested actions are: dribbling the ball, avoiding obstacles, kick towards the goal, self repositioning for a kick off and a defending action of the goal keeper.
+The requested actions are: dribbling the ball, avoiding obstacles, kick towards the goal, self re-positioning for a kick off, making a pass and a defending action of the goal keeper.
 For each of these actions which are shown on the video 3 points are awarded.
-For exceptional abilities (e.g., ball passing) each member of the TC can award up to 8 points.
+For exceptional abilities, apart from those described above, each member of the TC can award up to 8 points.
 The average over all these evaluation plus the points of the necessary actions will be awarded to the team.